The “Explosion of the Wagon” and the rocket-dove

 The appointment with the explosion of the wagon is on Easter Sunday at 11am in the Cathedral churchyard.

-Unfortunately, this year, due to the pandemic, the event will take place without the public.
+Finally, after two years of pandemic, the event will take place with the public.